Microlearning burst onto the eLearning scene in a big way a few years ago. The key reason microlearning is hugely popular is that it works.

 Some microlearning platforms exercise each piece of information in several ways, a technique called “interleaved” learning.
 Learners might be asked to define a term, apply a concept, or judge whether an action makes sense.
 Looking at learning from different angles, repeatedly over time, is like practicing your tennis backhand.
 The more you do it, the better you get.

 Learners hate repeating content they already know.
 They hate wasting their time on “training” they don’t need.

 An adaptive microlearning platform does away with so-called one-size-fits-all eLearning that really fits no-one.
 It delivers different content to each learner based on what they need to know, how well they need to know it — and it even considers what they already know.

 Microlearning often adds game elements to memorization-heavy or dense content, making repeated practice fun.
-Microlearning with interactive activities is naturally engaging.
+Microlearning with interactive activities and the use of gamification principles makes the training materials naturally engaging.
 Learners spend more time on “training” so they remember more, move the learning into long-term memory — and their performance improves.

 A huge reason that learners procrastinate and avoid training is that they have to schedule it and take time away from work.
 Many people have trouble even finding time to eat their lunch; they can’t imagine having two hours to spend on training.
 Especially if they think the training will be boring, redundant, irrelevant — or all three.